-I am delighted to present our fourth Annual Report and I thank all those who have submitted material and seen the report through to publication.
+I am delighted to present our fifth Annual Report and I thank most warmly all those who have contributed material and helped see it through to publication.

 Professor Tony Gatrell, Dean

 Faculty of Health and Medicine Annual Report for 2012